krishaamer/green-filter-research/research/literature/ai.md

 -   @tangSemanticReconstructionContinuous2022 reports new findings
     enable computers to reconstruct language from fMRI readings.
 -   Focus on voice education?
--   Personal AI Assistants to date have we created by large tech companies.
-Siri, Cortana, Google Assistant, Alexa, Tencent Dingdang, Baidu Xiaodu, Alibaba AliGenie all rely on voice only. **Open-Source AI-models open up the avenue for smaller companies and even individuals for creating many new AI-assistants.**
 -   @CELINO2020102410: There’s research suggesting that voice UI accompanied by a *physical embodied system* is preffered by users in comparison with voice-only UI.
 This suggests adding an avatar to the